- MAKING ELECTIONS

 The choice of benefits is yours.
-The Group doesn't provide advice on what's right for you because we don't know enough about your circumstances.
+The bank doesn't provide advice on what's right for you because we don't know enough about your circumstances.

 RBS is, however, required to authorise your preferences.

-The Group will restrict your elections so that your residual cash (the part of your ValueAccount not taken in benefits) will not fall below 30% of your gross ValueAccount.
+The bank will restrict your elections so that your residual cash (the part of your ValueAccount not taken in benefits) will not fall below 30% of your gross ValueAccount.

 If your residual cash falls below the state ‘lower earnings limit’, certain state benefits may be affected.
 If this happens, you will be notified.